beyond-z/beyondz-platform/README.md

   * Never commit a FIXME: either fix it or make a task in Asana.

 See this for more information: https://github.com/bbatsov/ruby-style-guide

+Also install and use Rubocop to help keep your code up to standards:
+	gem install rubocop
+	cd app
+	rubocop

+Will list the issues to address.